giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
-<p>APIServerEndpoint is an IP or domain name to the API server from which info will be fetched.</p>
+<p>CRISocket is used to retrieve container runtime info.
+This information will be annotated to the Node API object, for later re-use</p>

 </div>